Modifying The Porcine Genome for Xeno-organ Transplantation

 Methods

-The fluorescent compound TMR-Dextran was first introduced into parthogenetically activated pig zygotes to test and establish optimal parameters for the electroporation procedure.
+Study A: The fluorescent compound TMR-Dextran was first introduced into parthogenetically activated pig zygotes to test and establish optimal parameters for the electroporation procedure.
 The resulting protocol was then implemented for the electroporation of GGTA1,CMAH and B4GAL crRNAs/Cas9 complexes into IVF embryos.
 Dextran electroporation into IVF embryos was also performed as a positive control.

 Study B: A vector encoding the four human transgenes Thrombomodulin (hTHBD), CD47 and the protein complex B2M/HLA-E was introduced into genetically edited pig fibroblasts, that are heterozygous for GGTA1 and express five proteins that avoid complement system activation, using a PiggyBac-mediated transfection approach.
 Additionally, a vector targeting GGTA1 for knock-out was simultaneously introduced.
 To select cells that are negative for GGTA1, a streptaividin-biotin affinity assay was utilized.
 These cells were serially diluted to select cell colonies that are positive for the transfected transgenes to evaluate them for SCNT.